CIE 0994, 9-1

 The IGCSE Drama course is very practical.
-It will enable you to build on your performance skills and develop your understanding of how theatre is created.
-You will collaborate with other members of the group to create and perform in a number of different pieces of theatre, both script based and devised.
+It will enable you to build on your performance skills and develop your understanding of how live theatre is created.
+You will work collaboratively with other members of the group to create and perform in a number of different pieces of theatre, both script based and devised.
 Although you will take the role of performer in the pieces, you will also consider other aspects of creating theatre, such as the lighting and sound, the set and costumes and the role of the director.
 You will also develop your individual performance skills to perform a monologue.

 All lessons have a very practical focus.
 Each term you will take part in whole class workshops to develop your performance skills and to introduce you to different styles of theatre.
-You will then be set performance-based projects in small groups and you will either be given a piece of script or asked to create your own piece of original theatre from a stimulus.
+You will then be set performance-based projects in small groups: you will either be given a piece of script or asked to create your own piece of original theatre from a stimulus.
 In each case you will work with your group to decide how to develop your ideas into a polished piece of theatre and you will then spend several weeks rehearsing.
 You will perform your finished pieces to the class with sound, lighting, props and, if appropriate, set and costumes.
-Your teachers will work with you and advise you on how to improve your work.
+Your teachers will work with you throughout and advise you on how to improve your work.

 Written assessment (40% of final mark)